crcn/tandem-old/docs/user-guide/README.md

   };
 ```

-Rebuild your app by running `yarn build-dist`, and refresh the browser.
+Rebuild your app by running `yarn build:dist`, and refresh the browser.
 How you should see an app without any todo items.

 ![Empty todos](./assets/empty-todos.png)